PreviousView allNext

 Renovations for rental properties

 When you make improvements to a rental property, keep in mind that even small updates can change your landlord insurance.
-For example, adding a new kitchen or updating the bathroom will increase the value of rebuilding your property.
+For example, adding a new kitchen or updating the bathroom will increase the rebuild value of your property.
 This change also affects your liability coverage.
 Upgrading your rental means you are modifying what is covered and how much liability protection you have.

 FAQs